AMSP-04/NETN-AIS/NETN-AIS.md

 ## Overview

+All AIS message types are modelled as HLA Interaction Classes.
 The following figure shows the class structure, with the following two classes at the root of the structure:

 - `AisRadioSignal` is sub-classed from the RPR-FOM 2.0 class `RadioSignal` and represents an AIS radio signal. `AisRadioSignal` optionally includes a reference to a Transmitter object instance.
 - `AisMessage` is sub-classed from `AisRadioSignal` and is the super class for all AIS message types.
 This class defines the AIS message parameters that are common across all sub-classes.